 However, when your salary ($100,000) is subjected to the US tax code, it will be treated like it was earned in the US.
 You’ll still generally be allowed to claim all the tax deductions you’re used to, whether it’s the standard deduction or itemizing.

 2️⃣ Let’s say your total deductions are $15,000.
 Therefore, your taxable income will be $85,000 ($100,000 – $15,000).

 3️⃣ Finally, assume the tax payable on $85,000 in the US is $13,000.
 This is the amount that’ll be treated as your Foreign Tax Credit, NOT the $25,000 you paid in Italy.

-But here’s the good news.
-Since you paid more tax than you’ve been allowed to claim in the current year, you CAN carry forward the difference up to a maximum of ten years.
+The good news is that if you paid more tax than allowed in the current year, you can carry forward the difference for up to ten years.